kontron/redmine_oauth/README.md

 This plugin is used to authenticate in Redmine through an OAuth provider.

-The user is identified by the email registered by the OAuth provider.
-The email must correspond with an email registered in Redmine.
-If such an email is not found, the user is ofered with registration to Redmine depending on the Redmine's setting **Self-registration**.
+The user is identified by the email registered with the OAuth provider.
+The email must match an email registered in Redmine.
+If such an email is not found, the user will be offered to register in Redmine, depending on Redmine's setting **Self-registration**.

 Inspired by Gucin's plugin https://github.com/Gucin/redmine_omniauth_azure.